Submissions

 Author Guidelines

-The Acta Kinesiologica Journal (AK) focuses on public health, sport physiology and performance and is dedicated to advancing the knowledge of sport and exercise science, sport pedagogy, orthopaedic sports medicine, sport-performance researchers, other sport scientists and kinesiology issues.
-The journal publishes authoritative peer-reviewed research in biomechanics, sports medicine, sport physiology and related disciplines, with an emphasis on work having direct practical applications in enhancing sport performance in sport physiology and related disciplines.
+The Acta Kinesiologica Journal (AK) focuses on public health, sport physiology, and performance, and is dedicated to advancing knowledge in sport and exercise science, sport pedagogy, orthopedic sports medicine, and kinesiology.
+The journal serves sport performance researchers, sport scientists, and related professionals by publishing authoritative peer-reviewed research in biomechanics, sports medicine, exercise physiology, and related disciplines, with an emphasis on studies with direct practical applications for enhancing athletic performance.

 Authorship Guidelines